Cyber security course overview

-Robert Hannigan, Former Director General, GCHQ
+Robert Hannigan, Former Director General at GCHQ

 We will discuss the reasons behind why cyber-security has become an issue of geopolitical importance and how governments and industries are facing the challenge.
 We will highlight why organisations of all sizes have to consider cyber-security threats in a global context.

 Cyber Security: Technical Fundamentals

 Deeph Chana, Co-Director, Institute for Security Science and Technology at Imperial College London

 Before understanding cyber-security threats we have to understand the ways in which computing systems are vulnerable.
 In this session, we will discuss the composite parts of modern computing systems work and reveal the numerous ways in which they are vulnerable.
 This will lay the foundations for understanding various cyber security threats.
 We will cover the ideas of vulnerability, threats, and risks.

 Sergio Maffeis, Department of Computing at Imperial College London